 Unlike most budget-friendly web hosts, Dreamhost has a true monthly hosting plan.

-That means you can pay month-to-month (with no ongoing long-term commitment) instead of having to pay for at least a year upfront, like you do with Bluehost and many others in the hosting industry.
+That means you can pay month-to-month (with no ongoing long-term commitment) instead of paying for at least a year upfront as you do with Bluehost and many others in the hosting industry.

-Dreamhost’s annual plan is also cheaper than Bluehost, so if you’re budget-conscious, they’re the better option.
+Dreamhost’s annual plan is also cheaper than Bluehost, so they’re the better option if you’re budget-conscious.

 Features

-Bluehost and Dreamhost offer lots of useful features for both website owners and those just starting a blog, even on their cheapest plans.
+Bluehost and Dreamhost offer many useful features for website owners and those just starting a blog, even on their cheapest plans.

 Here’s how the key features of their basic plans compare: